 Here's a little more about me and my work.

 Her words gave me permission, in a sense, to explore and observe my neighborhood.
 My friends, and occasionally my sister and two brothers, roamed the backyards, alleyways and surrounding woods and streams.
 Sometimes we'd even bring along our beagle, Chippy.
-When he ran away and didn't return until the next morning, we stopped inviting him.
+We stopped inviting Chippy when he ran away one afternoon and didn't return until the next morning,

-At bedtime I chronicled these exploits in my journal that I kept hidden under my pillow.
-My fun-loving, intelligent parents rarely told me to turn off the light.
+At bedtime I chronicled these exploits in a journal that I kept hidden under my pillow.
+My parents rarely told me to turn off the light.
 Little did they know that I was also writing about them!

 I thank my Mrs. Smith and my parents for regularly encouraging and motivating a passionate little girl.